rpietro/semantic_exercises/lucas.md

 ## Introduction

 According to the World Health Organization (WHO), mental illnesses are currently the greatest source of burden across all countries, responsible for a cost of nearly 2.5 trillion dollars in 2010 (@alwan2011global).
 This figure represents more than the annual GDP of 206 countries (United Nations, 2012).
 As a result, institutions such as the NIH have set mental health as one of their top four priorities in 2012 (National Institute of Mental Health- NIMH, 2012).
-One of the foundations currently used in treating mental disorders <!-- standardize as disorders?? --> is the establishment of clear diagnostic criteria for mental disorders <!-- repeitda-->, reinforced by the recently released Diagnostic and Statistical Manual for Mental Disorders - Fifth Edition (DSM-V) <!-- ref -->.
+One of the foundations currently used in treating mental disorders <!-- standardize as disorders?? --> is the establishment of clear diagnostic criteria, reinforced by the recently released Diagnostic and Statistical Manual for Mental Disorders - Fifth Edition (DSM-V) <!-- ref -->.
 Resulting from a task force within the American Psychiatric Association, the DSM-V attempts to provide diagnostic guidance and "training materials" (American Psychiatric Association - APA - 2014), ultimately improving the accuracy of diagnoses in clinical practice (APA, 2013).
 Despite its success in establishing consensus regarding specific criteria, the DSM-V's criteria has limitation in capturing contextual factors that almost invariably accompany mental conditions (Paris, 2013; Gintner, 2014).
 For example, <!-- contexto sociais -->

 <!-- Despite its success in some fronts, the DSM-V does not capture the complexity mental disorders are complex and their management frequently requires a connection between biological basis, personality functioning, medical conditions, relevant stressors and environmental problems.
 (NIMH, 2012; Gintner,2014).
 As a result, developing efficient diagnostic skills in this area goes beyond providing stable criteria and requires the development of high quality educational strategies to avoid a narrow approach that would disregard contextual factors (Paris, 2013; Gintner, 2014).
 To our knowledge, however, such comprehensive educational approaches are rarely available. -->